As part of our monthly series we’ll be looking at April marketing themes use in your marketing to keep customers and visitors engaged online.

 April is National Pet Month

-Finally an excuse to share photos of our dogs and cats to our Facebook business pages!
+Finally an excuse to share photos of our dogs and cats on our social media!
 Yippee!

 National Pet Month is a registered charity and runs throughout April, encouraging responsible pet ownership and raising money for pet charities through events and sponsorship.

 Are your properties dog-friendly?
-Shine a light on them buy writing a blog post featuring dog-friendly beaches and pubs nearby while also showcasing the cottages where well-behaved family pets are welcome.
+Shine a light on them by reviewing dog-friendly beaches and pubs nearby while also showcasing the cottages where well-behaved pets are welcome.

 Do your staff have pets?
-Behind-the-scenes personal posts work really well on social media, so ask your team to take a photo of themselves with their pet and share in an album on your Facebook page.
+Behind-the-scenes personal posts work really well on social media.
+Ask your team to take a photo of themselves with their pet and share online.

 April is Stress-Awareness month

-If you offer holidays or products and services to tourists, you’re already working in the wellness industry, because you help people to unwind and relax.
+If you offer holidays or products and services to tourists, you’re already working in the wellness industry.
+You help people unwind and relax.
 What better time to highlight this benefit than National Stress-Awareness month?

 Held every April since 1992, this event is an opportunity to discuss the key causes of stress, symptoms to be aware of and how to reduce stress in our everyday lives.

 Why do people go on holiday?
 One of the big motivators is to relax and get away from the pressures of daily life.
-Highlight the health benefits of taking even just a short away by and run a special offer to encourage people to escape to your holiday business for a few nights this April.
+Highlight the health benefits of taking even just a short break away, and maybe even run a special offer to encourage people to escape to your holiday business for a few nights this April.

-Run a partner offer with a local spa to give guests a reduced price treatment during their stay, or offer locally-produced spa products to the first ten bookings as an incentive to book.
+Run a partner offer with a local spa to give guests a reduced price treatment during their stay, or offer locally-produced spa products to the first ten bookings.

 1st April – April Fools’ Day

-Whoopee cushions, cling film on the toilet seat, fake dog poos on the lounge carpet – plenty of cheap and cheerful ways to put a smile on your loved one’s face (or more probably a frown and a tut if they’re older than 8…).
+Whoopee cushions, cling film on the toilet seat, fake dog poos on the lounge carpet – plenty of cheap and cheerful ways to put a smile on your loved one’s face (or a frown and a tut if they’re older than eight-years-old).

 How about new bouncy aisles being introduced by Tesco to help us reach those top shelves?